smarzola/spynach/docs/installing.rst

-How to install Artichoke
+How to install Spynach
 ===========================

 You can install spicy-artichoke both from an official release trough setuptools or by fetching the development version from the repositories

 Installing stable version with setuptools
 -------------------------------------------